 All pupils in Forms Lower 1 (Year 6) to Form 3 (Year 9) are given the opportunity to explore a wide range of design and make activities, to encourage them to use all of the equipment and facilities on offer.
 The resulting designs include rapid prototype 3D-printed multi-adaptor charging cables, wooden desk tidies, Bluetooth speakers and electronic games.
 This grounding gives pupils a really enjoyable introduction to designing and making products before choosing to take it further at GCSE level.

 Pupils who then go on to study GCSE DT develop their creativity and imagination further to design and make prototypes that consider their own and others’ needs, wants and values.

-Students have further choice on how they want to specialise post-16.
-A-level Design offers students the chance to develop a broad view of Design and Technology, and to really appreciate the relationship between design, materials, manufacture and marketing.
-It is more product-focused compared to the International Baccalaureate Design course, which takes a more scientific approach to design.
+Post-16 students can choose between A-level and IB Diploma Design Technology courses, which offer students the chance to develop a broad view of Design and Technology, and to really appreciate the relationship between design, materials, manufacture and marketing.